 Rule out underlying medical conditions as the first step towards discovering why your dog wakes so early in the morning.

 The statistics are startling.
 Approximately 1 in 5 dog owners don’t exercise their dogs enough*, which is resulting in a significant rise in canine obesity.

 Around the world, obesity levels in dogs are hovering between 20% and 40%*.
 While this can have detrimental effects on your dog’s overall health and wellbeing, it can also be associated with another problem – your dog’s early waking.

 If your dog isn’t getting enough exercise, chances are he’s simply not tiring himself out enough to enable him to sleep much past dawn.
 Depending on the size and age of your dog, he most likely requires between 30 and 60 minutes of exercise each and every day to ensure he’s tired by the end of the day.

-Dogs often take their cues from light levels and will begin to stir once the sun begins to rise.
-If you’re not tiring your dog out you can generally expect him to wake whenever it becomes light outside.
+Dogs often take their cues from light so if you’re not tiring your dog out you can expect him to wake when it becomes light outside.

 Sadly, many dog owners don’t realize that they’re not exercising their pups enough.
 If you’re wondering how to get your dog to sleep later in the morning, it’s worth thinking about your walking schedule and routine, and seeing if it needs tweeking.